-Say what? – this is it is the oldest surviving surgical theatre in Europe!
-We took a visit this weekend…still feeling grateful to live in the 21st century!
+This is it is the oldest surviving surgical theatre in Europe!
+We left feeling grateful we live in the 21st century.

 The Old Operating Theatre was active between 1820 and 1862 – predating anaesthetics and antiseptics.
 This is pioneer land in surgical terms.